-19. Given the severity of the terror attack and the critical need to deter potential terrorists from perpetrating terror attacks inside the State of Israel, the GOC Home Front Command has decided, at the recommendation of the Israel Security Agency (ISA), with government-level approval and the approval of the Attorney General, to exercise his power under Regulation 119 with respect to the apartment in which the terrorist lived.

-20. On November 20, the Petitioners were informed of the Respondent's intent to seize and demolish the apartment located on the third floor of a structure in the Shu'fat neighborhood in East Jerusalem, where the terrorist lived.
-The notice stated that the terrorist's family may submit an objection against said intent to the Respondent before he makes a final decision in the matter.
+- 13. Given the severity of the terror attack and the critical need to deter potential terrorists from perpetrating terror attacks inside the State of Israel, the GOC Home Front Command has decided, at the recommendation of the Israel Security Agency (ISA), with government-level approval and the approval of the Attorney General, to exercise his power under Regulation 119 with respect to the apartment in which the terrorist lived. - 14.
+On November 20, 2014, the Petitioner was informed of the Respondent's intent to seize and demolish "the apartment located on the ground floor, to the northwest, in the Jabal al-Mukabber neighborhood in East Jerusalem (coordinates: 715315.3515039, as detailed in the plan attached to the Order), where the terrorist resided with his family.
+The notice cited: "This measure is taken since on November 18, 2014, the captioned individual, along with G Abu Jamal, (ID No. ) perpetrated a terrorist attack during which they shot and stabbed worshippers at the Bnei Torah, Kehilat Yaacov synagogue in the Har Nof neighborhood in Jerusalem.
+Five people were killed in the terror attack and seven others sustained varying degrees of injuries.
+The GOC Home Front Command believes the measure is necessary for deterring potential terrorists from perpetrating such terror attacks in future".
+The notice also indicated that the terrorist's family may file an objection with the Respondent against the seizure and demolition order before he makes a final decision in the matter.

-The notice dated November 20, 2014 was attached to the petition and marked P/1.
+A copy of the notice dated November 20, 2014 is attached hereto and marked R/1.